“But

 The indestructible heirloom

-roses passed from generation to generation in San Antonio, Austin and the
+roses passed from generation to generation in San Antonio, Austin, and

-adjacent Hill Country are usually derived from species originating in the
+the adjacent Hill Country are usually derived from species originating

 and grown on their own roots.